-Figure 16: Age-and sex-adjusted percentage of residents with Hypertension age 20 and older by health region of residence, 2018/2019
+Figure 16: Age-and sex-adjusted percentage of residents with Hypertension age 20 and older by health region of residence, 2019/2020

-In 2018/2019, there were 309,177 Manitobans with hypertension (high blood pressure).
-This represented 30.3 percent of the total population age 20 and older (Figure 16).
+In 2019/2020, there were 316,577 Manitobans with hypertension (high blood pressure).
+This represented 30.8 percent of the total population age 20 and older (Figure 16).
 Hypertension prevalence varied across the province.
-The percentage of people living with hypertension was significantly higher in the Northern Health Region, and significantly lower in Southern Health-Santé Sud when compared to Manitoba overall.
+The percentage of people living with hypertension was significantly higher in the Northern Health Region when compared to Manitoba overall.
 Figure 17 shows hypertension prevalence in Manitoba over time by sex.
-Over the last ten years, females have had a higher hypertension rate than males, however this gap has been closing over the last few years.
+Over the last ten years, the hypertension rate of both males and females has increased.